kevincjhung/Concord_SignalR_Chat_App/README.md

 ## Key Features

 Real-Time Communication:
 Our chat application leverages SignalR, enabling real-time bidirectional communication between users.
-Users can instantly send and receive messages, fostering seamless and interactive conversations
+Users can instantly send and receive messages.

+When the client sends a message, the message is sent to the server using HTTP POST.
+The server then broadcasts the message to all connected clients subscribed to the channel through SignalR.

 Multiple Channels:
-The app supports the creation and management of multiple channels, allowing users to engage in distinct conversations based on their interests or topics.
-The intuitive sidebar interface makes channel selection effortless.
+The app supports the creation and management of multiple channels,aka "conversations".
+Users can create and delete conversations.

 Responsive Design:
 Our frontend, built using React with Vite and enhanced by Tailwind CSS, offers a responsive and adaptive user interface.
-Users can access the application across various devices, ensuring a consistent and enjoyable experience on desktops, tablets, and mobile phones.
+Users can access the application across various devices.

 Material Design Principles:
 The frontend UI adopts MaterialUI, a well-established and widely-used UI library based on Material Design principles.
 This ensures a visually appealing and consistent design language throughout the application, enhancing user familiarity and ease of use.

-Type Safety with TypeScript:
-TypeScript is employed in the development process, providing static typing and robust type safety.
-This results in fewer errors during development and better code quality, making the application more reliable and maintainable.

 ## Tech Stack

+### Frontend

+- Framework: React with Vite
+- Language: TypeScript
+- Styling and UI: MaterialUI, Tailwind CSS

 ### Backend

-#### .NET 7 with Entity Framework Core
+- Framework: .NET 7 with Entity Framework Core

-Entity Framework Core We utilize Entity Framework Core as our ORM (Object-Relational Mapping) tool, which simplifies database interactions, enhances database performance, and ensures a smooth and hassle-free integration with our PostgreSQL cloud database.
+- Language: C#

-#### SignalR
+- Realtime Communication: SignalR

-This app uses SignalR for realtime communication, SignalR enables bidirectional communication between clients and the server, eliminating the need for frequent polling and providing real-time updates to users whenever a new message is sent or received.

-#### PostgreSQL
+- Database: PostgreSQL.

-For a visualization of the database schema: <https://dbdiagram.io/d/64f4df1e02bd1c4a5ee2d8cf>
+For visualization of the database schema, see: <https://dbdiagram.io/d/64f4df1e02bd1c4a5ee2d8cf>

-Our backend connects to a cloud-hosted PostgreSQL database, which ensures data persistence, data integrity, and easy scalability.
-PostgreSQL is known for its reliability and adherence to SQL standards, making it an ideal choice for data-driven applications like ours.

-### Frontend

-#### React with Vite

-We have chosen React as the frontend framework for its component-based architecture and reactivity, allowing us to build dynamic and scalable user interfaces.
-Vite, a fast build tool, further enhances the development experience by providing rapid hot module replacement and instant server startup.

-#### TypeScript

-TypeScript is employed to bring static typing to our codebase, ensuring enhanced type safety and reduced errors during development.

-#### MaterialUI

-The frontend adopts MaterialUI as the primary external UI library.
-Following the principles of Material Design, MaterialUI provides a visually consistent and intuitive user experience.
-Its extensive set of components and styles accelerate development while maintaining a cohesive and professional appearance.

-#### Tailwind CSS

-Tailwind CSS works in harmony with MaterialUI to provide a customizable and utility-first CSS framework.
-Tailwind CSS facilitates effortless styling and layout adjustments, empowering us to craft unique and responsive designs that match our application's specific needs.

 ## Deployment